hnamitha1/CV/README.md

 #### Team player

 - Pair programmed daily at Makers Academy to solve coding problems and teach each other the curriculum.
-- I've shown myself to be extremely adaptable to the needs of the other members, able to give both positive and negative feedback and to help solve all kinds of problems.
+- I've shown myself to be extremely adaptable to the needs of the other members, able to give positive feedback and to help solve all kinds of problems.

 ## Experience